Updated in 2023 with current product suggestions and general edits.

 Table of Contents

-This is the most obvious, most troublesome and what you have to do before you figure out something better.
+This is the most obvious and most troublesome method.
+It’s what you have to do before you figure out something better.
 You stick a plate into position at the end of the sleeve as best you can, then lift the bar with one hand while sliding the plate on with the other hand.

-An intermediate lifter can do this for two 45lb plates on each side (225lb).
+An intermediate lifter can do this for the second 45lb plate on each side.
 The third plate isn’t as fun.

 A word of caution: You can injure your back doing this.
 To stay safe, heed Rip’s advice in this video regarding foot placement and spinal rotation.

-Technique #4 – Rogue Mini Deadlift Bar Jack
+Method #4 – An Actual Deadlift Bar Jack

 Jacking the bar up by the shaft makes sense.
 Leverage is an amazing thing.
 All that weight just goes away.
 This jack gives you the same feeling as ringing a bell to have the waiter bring you a snack as you’re lounging on your beach chair in the sand with some important drink in your hand.
 It’s that easy.